A Large-Scale IPv6-Based Measurement of the Starlink Network: STARLINK NETWORK MEASUREMENT

 \subsection{Enumerating Starlink PoPs}

-Starlink PoPs spread all over the world, and user traffic will be tunneled to its home PoP before entering the public Internet.
-To identify the PoP associated with an active user router, we perform reverse DNS lookup on every user router IPv6 address.
-The DNS PTR records follow a pattern of customer.*.pop.starlinkisp.net, in which * denotes the home PoP.
-For example, customer.chcoilx1.pop.starlinkisp.net indicates that the user router is served by Starlink Chicago PoP (chcoilx1).
+Starlink PoPs are globally distributed, and user traffic is tunneled to its home PoP before entering the public Internet.
+To identify the PoP associated with an active user router, we map its IPv6 address to the corresponding PoP based on Starlink’s official mapping of IP prefixes to PoPs~\cite{p2}.
+Based on \num{5.98} million Starlink IPv6 addresses, we identify \num{49} Starlink PoPs as of December 29, 2025, as summarized in Table~\ref{tab: PoP distribution}.
+Compared to publicly available information from Starlink~\cite{peeringdb, googlemaps_starlink_pops}, we successfully identify all PoPs, achieving complete coverage.

-Based on the \num{3.2} million Starlink IPv6 addresses, we discover \num{33} Starlink PoPs, which is summarized in Table~\ref{tab: PoP distribution}.
-Compared to the public information from Starlink~\cite{peeringdb}, only \num{4} PoPs remain undiscovered: Warsaw, Nairobi, Johannesburg, and Milan.
-These PoPs are newly established, with three of them not yet operational.
-Updating the corresponding PTR records will require additional time.